nens/lizard-docs/source/d_geoblocks.rst

 Graphs
 ------
-A graph is a combination of multiple single Blocks which work together to create a "view" of one or more datasources in Lizard.
+A graph is a combination of multiple single Blocks that work together to create a "view" of one or more datasources in Lizard.
 A valid graph always contains one or more source Blocks and one endpoint, which is the final product of your GeoBlock.
 Once you've configured a graph , a visualization of the graph is automatically generated.
 This visualization can be requested using the API request below: